 The more Cambodian friends I have, the more I think of the song, “It’s a small world after all!”

 If you’ve ever considered bringing your American family to Cambodia for a trip of a lifetime, I say go for it!

 Though most travel agencies will encourage you to visit Sihounkville and Siem Riep, I want to encourage you to definitely make a trip to the quiet town of Kep.

 It’s a few hours from Phnom Penh and offers a less chaotic travel adventure full of exotic experiences!

 And if you want to make your stay luxurious and enjoy modern perks while exploring a new culture, definitely book a few nights stay at Samanea Beach Resort!

-Our family was given a one night’s stay at Samanea Beach Resort in order to give our honest review and opinion.
+Our family stayed at Samanea Beach Resort free of charge in order to give our honest review and opinion.
 Thank you for making our trip special!